FieldMap

 (Read and Write)

-Defines how values from two or more fields from the same input table are merged into a single output value.
-Valid choices are as follows:
+Specifies how values from two or more fields from the same input table will be merged into a single output value.

-• JoinMerge the values using the delimiter value to separate the values (only valid if the output field type is text).
+• JoinThe values will be merged using the delimiter value to separate the values (only valid if the output field type is text).

-• MinThe smallest input value is used (only valid if the output field type is numeric).
+• MinThe smallest input value will be used (only valid if the output field type is numeric).

-• MaxThe largest input value is used (only valid if the output field type is numeric).
+• MaxThe largest input value will be used (only valid if the output field type is numeric).

-• MeanThe mean is calculated using the input values (only valid if the output field type is numeric).
+• MeanThe mean will be used and is calculated using the input values (only valid if the output field type is numeric).

-• MedianThe median is calculated using the input values (only valid if the output field type is numeric).
+• MedianThe median will be used and is calculated using the input values (only valid if the output field type is numeric).

-• SumThe sum is calculated using the input values (only valid if the output field type is numeric).
+• SumThe sum will be used and is calculated using the input values (only valid if the output field type is numeric).

-• StDevThe standard deviation is calculated using the input values (only valid if the output field type is numeric).
+• StDevThe standard deviation will be used and is calculated using the input values (only valid if the output field type is numeric).

-• CountThe number of values included in statistical calculations.
+• CountThe number of values included in statistical calculations will be used.
 This counts each value except null values.

 String